darinnstathos/osticket-prereqs/README.md

  - Select 'Typical Install'
  - When the Config Wizard pops up: select 'Standard Configuration'
  - For credentials, the username is: 'root' and create a password.
-Password will be used later when registering/signing up for osTicket: Example password: 'Password1'
+Password will be used later when registering/signing up for osTicket (Example password: 'Password1')
  - Select 'Execute' & 'Finish'

 <br>